mtakeshi1/concurrencytests/concurrency-checker-core/CurrentlyWorkingOn.md

 - injection of ExecutorService / ScheduledExecutorService into @Before and actors
 - tests witj j.u.c.l.Locks
 - writing README.md
+- callbacks should be invoked by the scheduler thread and not by the actor threads.
+- run tests against mutable runtime state

 # nice to haves
 - auto detect classes to inject checkpoints